 - Water Resistant: If you're installing cabinets in your home's high moisture areas like your bathroom, opt for MDF.
 Talk to your cabinet retailer and determine what types of MDF have been specifically made to be resistant to water.

-- Customizable: From shaker doors to inset, MDF cabinets come in a wide variety of styles.
+- Customizable: From shaker doors to detailed raised panels, MDF cabinets come in a wide variety of styles.
 If you're looking to opt for one of these styles, go with MDF as it is easier to customize.
 Due to its structure, MDF can easily be drilled into and cut in various ways without causing damage.

 - Available In Large Quantities: Because MDF is an engineered wood, you can have it manufactured in large quantities.
 If you're looking for a large piece of wood with no joints, we recommend MDF.